 You Need to Rebuild

 Straight up — 92% of individuals polled between the ages of 18-34 say they don’t trust financial institutions to handle their money well.
-That’s pretty well the entire spread – nearly all 9.8 million in Canada – meaning the largest share of the Canadian population don’t trust your business, so a serious rebuild of your image, brand, and finance marketing efforts is in order if you’re going to gain their trust and their business.
+That’s pretty well the entire spread – nearly all 9.8 million in Canada – meaning the largest share of the Canadian population don’t trust your business, so a serious rebuild of your image, brand, and fintech marketing efforts is in order if you’re going to build trust and gain their business.

 Connect With Customers

-The disconnect customers feel towards the financial services industry is thanks, in part, to a few things:
+The disconnect customers feel towards the financial services, or fintech industry is thanks, in part, to a few things:

 The Way Forward